-- The issue is not one that carries the potential of deep philosophical or emotional division among a substantial segment of the membership of the bar;
+- does not have the potential for deep philosophical or emotional division among a substantial segment of bar membership.

 Submit Notice and Draft Filing

-- Nature of the litigation, including identification of other parties and amici and their positions;
+- Nature of the litigation, including identification of any other parties and amici and their positions;

 - Anticipated effect of litigation and final decision;

-- Absence or existence of conflict with any previous position adopted by Bar or any group and whether the group has been contacted about its position.
+- Absence or existence of conflict with any previous position adopted by the bar or any group and whether such group has been contacted about its position.

 Allow Time for Review Process